danhetrick/simple/README.md

   • Variables.
 Almost every programming language uses this concept.

-  • Interpolation2.
+  • Interpolation.
 Many common programming languages, like PHP and Perl, use some sort of interpolation system.
 Even C/C++ uses one (for an example, see the standard library function printf).

-  • Variable Scoping3.
+  • Variable Scoping.
 A feature of every major programming language and almost none of the beginner programming languages.

 SIMPLE was heavily influenced by two different languages:  Perl and XML.
 The interpolation system is borrowed from Perl, allowing variables to be interpolated in strings using the $ sign (see Variables and Interpolation, in the manual).
-The overall syntax is borrowed from XML;  all code blocks4 are in the form of XML tags.
+The overall syntax is borrowed from XML;  all code blocks are in the form of XML tags.
 I view this language as a blend of the power of string manipulation in Perl with the parse-ability of XML.
 Support for regular expressions (also known as a "regex") is not included;  regular expressions are difficult to explain to experienced programmers, and as SIMPLE is a teaching language we don't need to bog down users with them (they can always learn them later).
 Likewise, there are only two markup tags users must learn:  import and subroutine.
 SIMPLE strives to be easily read by non-programmers.
 To that end, SIMPLE limits its syntax to help users write readable code.

 Limitations include: